bloodbee/dating-bots/README.md

-# Tinder Bot
+# Meeting Apps Bots
-A tinder bot that can do automatic swipes and can send automatic messages.
+A tinder and a badoo bot that can do automatic swipes and can send automatic messages.

 To install you need [pipenv](https://pipenv.readthedocs.io/en/latest/install/) and a [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/):